Skip to main content

 For builders outside the US-China competition, this creates options.
 More hardware suppliers means more competition on price.
 More open-weight frontier models means more choices for self-hosting.
 The cost of running advanced AI drops for everyone.

 We noted in our guide to agentic AI that the biggest bottleneck for agent deployment is inference cost.
 Agents make dozens or hundreds of LLM calls per task.
 At GPT-5.4 pricing, that adds up fast.
-At DeepSeek V4 pricing, you can run 10 to 50 times more agent calls for the same budget.
+At V4-Flash pricing, you can run roughly 10 to 50 times more agent calls for the same budget.
 That changes which workflows are economically viable.

 The Timing Question

-The strongest signal that a launch is imminent: V4-Lite has been live on API infrastructure since early March.
+The strongest signal before launch was V4-Flash running on API infrastructure ahead of the full release.
 When DeepSeek starts stress-testing infrastructure variants, a full launch usually follows within weeks.

-If you are making decisions about AI model providers for Q2 2026 projects, the smart move is to wait for the benchmarks.
-Not the leaked ones.
-The independent ones from the community, from SWE-bench runners, from the developers who will put V4 through real codebases in the first week.
+If you are making decisions about AI model providers for current projects, the smart move is to look at the benchmarks.
+Not the vendor-reported ones.
+The independent ones from the community, from SWE-bench runners, from the developers who have put V4 through real codebases since April.

 The specs are ambitious.
 The pricing is disruptive.
 The hardware story is geopolitically significant.
-Whether V4 delivers on all three depends on what happens in the next few weeks.
+The question now is how the shipped model holds up under independent testing across real production workloads.

 At AWZ Digital, we build AI-powered products for clients across the Middle East and Southeast Asia, and model selection is one of the first architecture decisions we make.
 Whether it is GPT-5.4 for reasoning-heavy workflows, Claude for code generation, or a cost-optimized stack using open-weight models like DeepSeek, the choice depends on the use case, the data sensitivity, and the budget.
 If you are evaluating AI models for your next project, talk to us.